Local Heroes Events Programme 2018

 If you are a contemporary design business or designer based in Glasgow and you are interested in participating please register your interest by emailing [email protected]

 Our project page offers insights into each of the design souvenirs we commissioned in 2016 to give you an idea of the type of work we seek to present.
-If you have an idea for a new design souvenir we would love to hear from you.

 Local Heroes Events Programme 2017